2026 Application Now Open

-Cure: The Foundation desires to partner with organizations conducting innovative scientific and clinical research working to improve therapies and find a cure for cancer.
+Cure: catalytic funding for innovative, early stage scientific and clinical research working to improve therapies and find a cure for cancer, with preference given to research in Wisconsin.

-Upon the close of the application period on July 31, all applications are reviewed by our Medical Advisory Committee, which consists of medical experts across the country who are well versed in non-profit fund distribution.
+Upon the close of the application period on July 31, all applications are reviewed by our Medical Advisory Committee and patient advocates.
 Their recommendations are reviewed by the Board of Directors, who approve the final awards.
-In the past five years, awards have averaged $60,000 to a program, ranging from $10,000 to $160,000.
-Read about the 2024 awarded projects here .
+In the past five years, awards have averaged $60,000 to a program, and in the past three years, awards ranged from $10,000 to $85,000.
+Read about the 2025 awarded projects here.

 ELIGIBILITY GUIDELINES